The 6 components of a good requirements analysis process

 - July 18, 2014

 You know that moment in the board meeting when they approve the budget for the new AMS, CMS, or other system you’ve been lobbying for?
-Yes, that was a beautiful moment – but now it’s time to come down from your high and prepare yourself, your colleagues, and your leadership for the project that lies ahead.
+Yes, that was a beautiful moment – but now that the system selection battle is won, it’s time to come down from your high and prepare yourself, your colleagues, and your leadership for the project that lies ahead.

 You might think, “I’ve been waiting for this for a long time.
 I’m ready.”
 Maybe you feel ready, but is your association ready?
 Are they prepared for the most critical phase of a technology project – the requirements analysis phase?